4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 The Gstreamer manual is at: https://gstreamer.freedesktop.org/documentation/tutorials/basic/gstreamer-tools.html?gi-language=c and https://gstreamer.freedesktop.org/documentation/
+Many diverse use cases are described in the Nvidia Gstreamer documentation and a good deal of patience was required to identify that the nvarguscamerasrc plugin is the most appropriate plugin to use in the capture device pipeline.
-The most concise way to glean information regarding best practice for preparing Gstreamer pipelines is to work on the Nvidia processor itself.
+The simplest to glean information regarding best practice for deploying nvarguscamerasrc pipelines is to work on the Nvidia processor itself where, it turns out, Gstreamer stores all it multimedia plugins at the path shown at the end.
 Use the command "$ gst-inspect-1.0 nvarguscamerasrc” to access factory details on the machine.

 A particularly significant capabability that is described in Pad Templates in the factory details is: